From Ohio History Central

 Photo of Clark Gable taken sometime during the filming of Gone with the Wind.
 Courtesy of Howard Frank Archives

-Clark Gable was one of the great actors in the history of the motion picture in America.
+Clark Gable was a prominent actor from the United States in the motion picture industry.

 Gable became disenchanted with college and moved to New York City to pursue an acting career.
 Gable had no real success in New York and moved to Oklahoma to work with his father in the oilfields of that state.
 After saving some money, the aspiring actor joined a national tour group, but the company failed financially in 1922.
 Gable moved to Portland, Oregon, where he worked several jobs to support himself.
-In 1924, after marrying his first wife, Josephine Dillon, the couple moved to Los Angeles, California, where they had some minor successes.
+In 1924, after marrying his first wife, Josephine Dillon, he moved to Los Angeles, California, where the couple had some minor successes.

 In 1931, Gable had his big break.
 He received a screen test, and he was cast in The Painted Desert.
 After Gable's solid performance in this feature, MGM signed him to a contract.
 Gable remained with MGM for the next fourteen years.
 During the 1930s, Gable became one of Hollywood's brightest stars.
 He won an Academy Award for his performance in It Happened One Night (1934).
 Gable's best-known role was Rhett Butler in Gone With The Wind (1939).
 In 1942, Gable retired from acting.
 He joined the United States Army during World War II and won the Distinguished Flying Cross and the Air Medal.
 At the end of the war, Gable returned to acting.

 Clark Gable died of a heart attack on November 16, 1960.
 During his career, Gable starred in sixty-five films.